-Estate planning and financial planning can at times be overwhelming.
+Estate planning and financial planning can, at times, be overwhelming.
 Many individuals are daunted by the complexity of putting together a team of advisors and consultants to help them plan for the future.
-Because no one person is an expert in every aspect of planning for your financial future, it is essential to work with a team of individuals who are versed in investments, taxes, insurance, and accounting as well as in planning for education, retirement and business success.
+Because no one person is an expert in every aspect of planning for your financial future, it is essential to work with a team of individuals who are versed in investments, taxes, insurance, accounting, and planning for education, retirement, and retirement business success.
 Ensuring that you have assembled a capable team means that your hard work is protected with as little frustration as possible; you will have available to you the expertise necessary to craft your estate, care for your estate and pass your estate on to your heirs.

-Not every situation requires the need for a full team and often just putting together a few parts can be enough to start the process.
+Not every situation requires a full team, and often just putting together a few parts can be enough to start the process.
 You should consider your situation and how it currently relates to your goals.
-When considering using advisors make sure they are necessary for your current plan.
+When considering using advisors, make sure they are necessary for your current plan.

 Some team members to consider including are:

 A Financial Planner

 Creates the roadmap that will guide your interactions with all other team members.
-A financial planner is terrifically useful as he or she will be specialized in seeing the whole picture and making certain your financial goals work together to maximize your assets.
+A financial planner is handy as they will be specialized in seeing the whole picture and making certain your financial goals work together to maximize your assets.
 Many Financial Planners also provide a product.
-If you select this option make sure you are fully aware of the compensation the financial planner may receive on his or her recommendations.
+If you select this option, make sure you are fully aware of the financial planner’s compensation on their recommendations.
 Some financial planners only plan and do not provide a product.
 Make certain you are aware of your options.